NextGenCyberEd/NextGenCyberEd.github.io/mission.md

 ---

 # Our Mission

+At Next Gen Cyber Ed, our mission is clear and focused:

-{: .fs-9 }
+{: .highlight }

-At Next Gen Cyber Ed, our mission is to bridge the gap between K-12 cybersecurity education and industry resources, creating pathways for students to explore and succeed in cybersecurity careers.
+> We bridge the gap between K-12 cybersecurity education and industry resources, creating pathways for students to explore and succeed in cybersecurity careers.
-{: .fs-6 .fw-300 }

 ## Our Vision

 We envision a future where:

-- Every student has access to high-quality cybersecurity education regardless of their background or location
+- Every student has the opportunity to explore cybersecurity as a potential career path
-- Educators feel confident and supported in teaching cybersecurity concepts
+- Educators are equipped with the resources, knowledge, and support to provide high-quality cybersecurity education
-- Industry professionals actively engage with education to develop the next generation of talent
+- A diverse and well-prepared cybersecurity workforce meets the growing demand for talent
+- Schools and industry partners collaborate effectively to create meaningful learning experiences
-- The cybersecurity workforce is diverse, skilled, and prepared to meet evolving challenges
+- Technology and education evolve together to address emerging cybersecurity challenges

 ## Our Approach

-We strengthen cybersecurity education by:

-1. **Connecting Resources**: We identify and curate the best freely available resources for cybersecurity education.

-2. **Building Bridges**: We facilitate connections between educators, students, and industry professionals.

-3. **Creating Tools**: We develop accessible tools and frameworks that make cybersecurity education more effective and engaging.

-4. **Supporting Educators**: We provide teachers with the resources they need to confidently integrate cybersecurity into their curriculum.
+We take a multifaceted approach to fulfilling our mission:

+### For Educators

+We equip educators with comprehensive knowledge and resources to deliver effective cybersecurity instruction.
+Our support includes:

+- Connecting them with vetted, high-quality curriculum providers
+- Facilitating access to professional development opportunities
+- Providing engaging hands-on activities and simulations
+- Offering guidance on incorporating cybersecurity across the curriculum

+### For Students

-5. **Engaging Students**: We create opportunities for students to explore cybersecurity through hands-on, relevant learning experiences.
+We create pathways for students to explore cybersecurity and develop relevant skills through:

+- Age-appropriate resources that make cybersecurity concepts accessible
+- Connections to mentors and role models in the field
+- Opportunities to participate in competitions and challenges
+- Information about educational and career pathways

+### For Industry Partners

+We facilitate meaningful engagement between industry and education by:

+- Creating channels for industry to contribute expertise and resources
+- Developing frameworks for effective school-industry partnerships
+- Identifying opportunities for collaborative projects and programs
+- Advocating for educational approaches that align with industry needs

-## Our Values
+## Core Values

+Our work is guided by these core values:

-- **Accessibility**: We believe cybersecurity education should be available to all students.
+- **Accessibility**: Making cybersecurity education available to all students
-- **Quality**: We maintain high standards for all resources and programs we develop or recommend.
-- **Relevance**: We ensure our work reflects current industry practices and needs.
-- **Collaboration**: We believe in the power of partnerships to create meaningful educational experiences.
+- **Quality**: Providing only the most reliable, up-to-date resources
+- **Collaboration**: Fostering partnerships between education and industry
-- **Innovation**: We continuously seek new approaches to make cybersecurity education more effective and engaging.
+- **Innovation**: Embracing new approaches to cybersecurity education
+- **Diversity**: Promoting inclusion and representation in the cybersecurity field
+- **Integrity**: Maintaining the highest ethical standards in all our activities

+## Join Our Mission

+We invite educators, industry professionals, policymakers, and supporters to join us in our mission.
+Together, we can prepare the next generation of cybersecurity professionals and create a more secure digital future.